harshitw/100DaysOfCode-Challenge/README.md

 The projects I'll be taking on will be completely new and fresh and something related above work won't count.

+# Blog
+I'm also constantly updating all the details every single day on my blog on medium.
+Be sure to check it out.
+I'm planning to write about the entire 100 days series here. [(https://medium.com/series/1c5272b6c4a9)]

 ### Day1
 I've started participating in **online kaggle competitions**.
 For now I've decided to go with a very introductory problem that will give me a bit of exposure about the kaggle environment and workspace in general.